w314/notes/javaNotes/javaQA.md

 ### 1.23 Which datatype represents text in Java?

+Strings.

+- are not a primitive data type but a reference type
+- a string variable holds a reference to an object created from the String class, not the value of the string itself
+- Strings are immutable, constant objectsm, this is accomplished by having internal, private and final fields and not implementing any "setter" methods which would alter the state of those fields.
+- Because Strings are immutable, all of the methods in the String class return a new String - the original is not modified.
+- When Strings are created they are placed in a special location within the `heap` called the `String Pool`.
+- When String literals are created, if there is an existing String that matches in the String Pool, the reference variable will point to the existing value.
+- Duplicates will not exist in the String Pool.
+This is important because Strings take up a lot of memory.
+Being able to reuse the same value throughout your application is advantageous.
+- One way to circumvent the above process is to use the new keyword along with the String constructor, which will explicitly create a new String object in memory, even if one already exists in the String Pool.

+The String API consists of the following:

+- `toUpperCase()` -Converts all the characters of a string to upper case.
+- `toLowerCase()`-Converts all the characters of a string to lower case
+- `charAt(int index)` -This returns the indexed character of a string, where the index of the initial character is 0
+- `concat(String s)` -This returns a new string consisting which has the old string + s
+- `equals(String s)` -Checks if two strings are equal
+- `equaIsIgnoreCase(String s)` -This is like equals(), but it ignores the case(Ex: ‘Hello’ and ‘hello’ are equal)
+- `length( )` -Returns the number of characters in the current string.
+- `replace(char old, char new)` -This returns a new string, generated by replacing every occurrence of old with new.
+- `trim()` -Returns the string that results from removing white space characters from the beginning and ending of the current string.

 ### 1.24 How would you access the last value in an array if you do not know the size of the array?

 ### 1.25 What steps would you take to debug your program if it crashed with an error message in the console?